Alex Parsons (footballer, born 1992)

 Alexander Antony Parsons (born 7 September 1992) is an English footballer who plays as a midfielder for Worthing.
-He made his debut in Football League One for AFC Bournemouth in 2012.

-Career

 Parsons was born in Worthing, West Sussex.
 He joined AFC Bournemouth on a two-year scholarship in the summer of 2009, and signed his first professional contract at the end of his scholarship.
-In August 2011, Parsons and Dan Strugnell joined Southern League Division One club Wimborne Town on a three-month loan deal.
+In August 2011, he and Dan Strugnell joined Southern League Division One club Wimborne Town on a three-month loan deal.

-He made his professional debut for Bournemouth on 2 January 2012, in a 2–0 League Two win over Wycombe Wanderers, coming on as a late substitute for Marc Pugh.
+Parsons made his professional debut in Football League One for AFC Bournemouth on 2 January 2012, in a 2–0 League Two win over Wycombe Wanderers, coming on as a late substitute for Marc Pugh.
 Two weeks later, he joined Southern League Premier Division Bashley on a one-month loan.
-Parsons was released at the end of the season by new manager Paul Groves.
-He is currently training with the Nike Football Academy after being on trial with Brighton & Hove Albion.
+He was released at the end of the season by new manager Paul Groves.
+He trained with the Nike Football Academy after being on trial with Brighton & Hove Albion.